Azure/bicep-reps/active/0003-extensible-resource-deployment-observability-improvements.md

         ]
       }
     ],
-+   "deploymentProviders": [ // Can we come up with a better name?
++   "extensions": [
 +     {
-        // deploymentId is used to uniquely identify a provider since a nested deployment could import the same provider with the same alias.
+        // deploymentId is used to uniquely identify an extension since a nested deployment could import the same extension with the same alias.
 +       "deploymentId": "/subscriptions/00000000-0000-0000-0000-000000000001/resourceGroups/my-resource-group/providers/Microsoft.Resources/deployments/my-deployment",
 +       "alias": "az",
 +       "name": "AzureResourceManager",